er-umang-sharma/Core-Java-Notes/day8/notes.md

 	}
 }
 ```
-4. Generics promotes code reusability.
-5. __Implementing generic algorithms:__ By using generics, we can implement algorithms that work on different types of objects and at the same they are type safe too.
+4. __Implementing generic algorithms:__ By using generics, we can implement algorithms that work on different types of objects and at the same time they are type safe too.

 # Collection Framework in Java:
 <a name='collection_framework'></a>